Every project has its own settings. The following options are important to consider when configuring a new project:

 Click the Access & Sharing tab.

 (Optional) Enter the email or the username of the user that you would like to invite.

 (Optional) Enter a welcome message to be sent to your collaborator.

 Contributor role allows the invited user to read, write, and

 execute code in this project.

-Visit the Collaborators and permissions support article for more information on the permissions for each collaborator role.
+See Collaborator Permissions for more information about permissions for each collaborator role.